At a Glance

 Netflix is available on every popular desktop, mobile, gaming, and streaming platform.
 Netflix compatibility is a must-have for any platform that expects the support of movie fans.

 There is an excellent chance that NordVPN has you covered, no matter which platform(s) you use.
-The service has native apps on hand for Windows, macOS, iOS, Android, Amazon Fire, Linux, and Android TV devices.
-In addition, browser extensions for the Chrome and Firefox platforms are also available.
+The service has native apps on hand for Windows, macOS (with native M1 Mac support), iOS, Android, Amazon Fire, Linux, and Android TV devices.
+In addition, browser extensions for the Chrome, Edge and Firefox platforms are also available.

 NordVPN limits the number of devices you can use to simultaneously connect to the service, limiting it to 6.
 Luckily, the provider is compatible with a large number of makes and models of wireless routers, allowing a single login to protect all of your devices.
 (Pre-configured routers are available through FlashRouters.com.)